 The program is aimed at the keen student interested in further developing their skills over the summer months.
 This program is ideal for those preparing for audition and exam repertoire.

-Week 2: Ages 16-19 Singers will engage in 3 days primarily focused on the solo singer.
-Acting, creative process, masterclasses, lessons and coachings will make these days full!
+Week 2: Grades 10-12 (completed Grade 9) Singers will engage in 4 days primarily focused on the solo singer.
+Acting, creative process, song writing masterclasses, lessons and coachings will make these days full!
 For students in this age category this is an excellent opportunity to fine tune examination or audition repertoire.